peterdotplus/JeevesBot/backend/delcal-demo.md

 - `/addcal` - Add new appointments
 - `/viewcal` - View all appointments with numbers
 - `/7days` - View appointments for the next week
+- `/today` - View appointments for today only